DenizcanSarigul/DSML-Project/README.md

 *Figure 5: confusion matrix with MultinominalNaiveBayes*

-### 3.2 CamamBERT
+### 3.2 CamemBERT
 We were briefly introduced to NLP models in class for sentiment analysis, but not multi-label classification.
 We researched different ways of implementing such a model and found a YouTube video tutorial on how to use BERT for text classification.
 The producer of the video also shared a GitHub repository where we could find all the required material.

 - YouTube video link: [Tutorial](https://www.youtube.com/watch?v=TmT-sKxovb0&t=608s)
 - GitHub repository link: [GitHub](https://github.com/RajKKapadia/Transformers-Text-Classification-BERT-Blog)

 The code provided by Mr. Kapadia was already very detailed and functional.
 As the original code was written for a binary classification, we changed what was needed to fit a multi-label classification problem.
-In addition, we changed the NLP model to CamamBERT.
+In addition, we changed the NLP model to CamemBERT.
 The model is found in the transformers library from HuggingFace.

 For this model, the training is done in one file, and the testing in a separate one.